toladata/Knowledgebase/4-manage-users/change-user-role.md

 | View Reports | ![](/assets/fa-check.png) | ![](/assets/fa-check.png) | ![](/assets/fa-check.png) |
 | Delete Program, Results Framework, Indicator | ![](/assets/fa-check.png) |  |  |

-To change access level of a team member, go the program tab and navigate to the team section to change the role of the specific team member from the dropdown menu.
+To change access level of a team member, go the `Programs` tab and navigate to the `Team` section to change the role of the specific team member from the dropdown menu.

 ![](/assets/team approval.png)